Meryem Özyumşak

-Meryem Özyumşak (orn 10 November 1979) is a Turkish football manager and former footballer.
+Meryem Özyumşak (born 10 November 1979) is a Turkish football manager and former footballer.
 She was a member of the Turkey women's U19 and Turkey national teams.

 Private life

 Meryem Özyumşak was born in Adana on 10 November 1979.

 After completing her education at Ondokuz Mayıs University in Samsun, she began to work as a teacher for Physical Education.

 Club career

 Inspired by her footballer brother, Özyumşak played football with boys in the school.
 She started her playing career with the support of her family at age 12 at Adana İdman Yurdu, the only women's football club in her hometown.
 She plays in the goalkeeper position.

 Apart from Adana, she played for clubs in various cities such as in Ankara, Bursa, Samsun and Istanbul.
 She was with the clubs Ankara Gürtaşspor, Bursa Delphi Packard Spor (1997–98), Samsungücü, (1999–2003), Marmara Üniversitesispor (2006–07), Adana İdman Yurdu (2007–08), Sakarya Yenikent Güneşspor (2008–09) and İzmit Belediyespor (2009–10).
 She finally returned to her initial club Adana İdman Yurdu.

 After the 2002–03 season, she enjoyed the league champion title with her team Samsungücü.

 She ended her active playing career at her hometown club Adana İdman Yurdu following the 2010-1 season.